top of page

 Who was St. Ignatius of Loyola?

-When Iñigo was 29, his leg and the life he'd spent years building were shattered by a cannonball at the Battle of Pamplona in 1521.
-His broken leg was set incorrectly, and in his vanity Iñigo asked that it be re-broken and re-set so that he could maintain the image he had crafted for himself.
-Even so, his right leg was shorter than his left, and he would walk with a limp for the rest of his life.
+When Iñigo was 29, a cannonbell shattered his leg and the life he'd spent years building at the Battle of Pamplona in 1521.
+His broken leg was set incorrectly, undoing the perfect image he had crafted for himself.
+His right leg was shorter than his left, and he would walk with a limp for the rest of his life.
 His military career was over.

 What a blow this must have been for Iñigo!
 As he recovered in his family's castle, he asked for the one thing that might bring him comfort: tales of dashing knights like El Cid and Arthur's Round Table.
 Instead, his sister-in-law brought him an illustrated Life of Christ and a book of the saints' lives.
 Figures like Saint Francis of Assisi and Saint Dominic captured his vivid imagination, and he began to picture himself performing great acts like the saints in service to God.
 At the same time, he still fantasized about being a brave knight and his royal lady.

 Here was the beginning of Iñigo's method of spiritual discernment.
 He realized that while both kinds of daydreams could occupy him for hours, the after-effects were markedly different.
-While dreams of chivalric heroism left him drained and despondent, Iñigo found that his saintly dreams left him with peace and happiness.
+While dreams of chivalric heroism left him drained and despondent, Iñigo found that his saintly dreams left him peaceful and happy.
 By meditating on these feelings, these different spirits moving in him, Iñigo saw how God used his emotions to guide him toward a new way of living!

 Pilgrim and Scholar